learn-co-curriculum/programming-mindset-what-makes-an-effective-programmer/README.md

 _conscious_ effort and practice.
 The great thing about learning to program is that you have constant access to problems that help build this skill.
 Every lab and every real-world observation is an opportunity to practice and get better.
+Keep in mind that you're not just building your coding skills, you're building your problem-solving skills.